oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

+**Warning: This install process may be broken.
+We've made a number of changes to the installation scripts, and have not upgraded the Windows installation pathway yet.
+If you have access to a Mac or Linux machine, we suggest using either of those instead.**

 **Note:** If you just want to create and share explorations, you may be able to use the hosted server at https://www.oppia.org (in which case you don't need to install anything).

 These instructions outline how to install Oppia on a Windows machine and run the tests.
-Note that this installation will omit the jsrepl library that is used for the code input interaction, since we haven't figured out how to install this in Windows yet.
-If you'd like to help fix this, please add a comment to [issue 100](https://github.com/oppia/oppia/issues/100) -- thanks!

 ### Setting up a development server